-A few other elements seem to confirm the family's ties to the Sepharad community, such as records from the Sepharad community from Constantinople, and later, the granting of the Spanish citizenship to my grandfather, and by extension to my father, then to my sister.
+A few other elements seem to confirm the family's ties to the Sepharad world, such as records from the Sepharad community from Constantinople, and later, the granting of the Spanish citizenship to my grandfather, and by extension to my father, then to my sister.

 Abraham or Abramov?